WildWorks

-WildWorks (formerly Smart Bomb Interactive) is an American game development studio based in Salt Lake City, Utah.
-The studio was assembled from game industry veterans, co-founded by Kris Johnson, Clark Stacey, and Jeff Amis.
+WildWorks, Inc. (formerly Smart Bomb Interactive) is an American game development studio based in Salt Lake City, Utah.
+The studio was assembled from game industry veterans, co-founded by Kris Johnson, Clark Stacey, and Jeff Amis (Johnson and Stacey were previously a part of the studio Beyond Games).
 The studio has developed titles for all ages across many platforms, including home consoles, PCs and handheld devices.

+On August 2014, the company was rebranded as WildWorks to better reflect its focus on nature-focused children's entertainment.

-As of August 30, 2022, Indian based diversified gaming and sports media platform Nazara Technologies acquired WildWorks for 10.4 million USD.
+As of August 30, 2022, Indian based diversified gaming and sports media platform Nazara Technologies acquired WildWorks for US$10.4 million.

 Games

-Animal Jam (Formerly "Animal Jam: Play Wild!")
+Animal Jam

-In December 2014, WildWorks released a 3D mobile app version of Animal Jam Classic called Animal Jam (formerly "Animal Jam: Play Wild" before April 2020).
+In December 2014, WildWorks released a 3D mobile app in the Animal Jam Classic universe, made with Unity, upgraded graphics and items, and new story called Animal Jam (formerly Animal Jam - Play Wild!).
 In 2016, it was announced that Animal Jam received over one million downloads despite having no paid user acquisition.
-Animal Jam has been the number one downloaded iPad game for kids 9–11 in 35 countries, the number one downloaded iPad educational game in 20 countries, and the number one top-grossing iPad game for kids 9–11 in 54 countries.
+Animal Jam has been the number one downloaded iPad game for kids 9–11 in 35 countries, the number one downloaded iPad educational game in 20 countries, and the number one top iPad game for kids 9–11 in 54 countries.
 As of late 2020, Animal Jam and Animal Jam Classic had 3.3 million monthly active users and a lifetime total of 130 million registered players in 200 countries.

-Animal Jam Classic (Formerly "Animal Jam")
+Animal Jam Classic

-The studio's flagship title was Animal Jam Classic (formerly "Animal Jam" before April 2020).
+The studio's flagship title was Animal Jam Classic (formerly Animal Jam).
 Animal Jam Classic is a virtual world for children, being developed within a partnership with the National Geographic Society.
-Users are placed in an online world called Jamaa, and are presented with a number of games, spaces to interract with other players, and light edutainment features in the form of games and fun facts within the gameworld.
+Users are placed in an online world called Jamaa, and are presented with a number of games, spaces to interact with other players, and light edutainment features in the form of games and fun facts within the game's world.
 The game offers additional interactive educational resources for children, teachers and parents.
 In early 2016, Animal Jam Classic was named the fastest growing game site in the US with over 50 million users registered worldwide.

 Fer.al

-On April the 24th of 2019, WildWorks announced Feral at UDEN #22 (stylized as "Fer.al"), a MMO game based around fantasy and myth, unlike Animal Jam Classic and Animal Jam, Feral was going to be directed at a 13+ audience as stated at UDEN.
-Feral was in Closed Beta from December the 11th, 2019 until May the 20th, 2020.
-It went into Early Access from May the 20th but never reached full release.
+On April 24 2019, WildWorks announced Feral at UDEN #22 (stylized as "Fer.al"), a MMO game based around fantasy and myth.
+Unlike Animal Jam Classic and Animal Jam, Feral was going to be directed at a 13+ audience as stated at UDEN.
+Feral was in Closed Beta from December 11, 2019 until May 20, 2020.
+It went into Early Access from May 20 but never reached full release.

-On February the 17th of 2022, wwadmin, the administrative account of WildWorks in the Feral Discord server, announced they were shutting down the game.
-The game was to reopen on February the 19th for 24 hours, but due to violation of Feral's Terms of Service, the reopening was pushed to March the 26th and shortened to 3 hours.
-Feral formally ceased operations on March the 26th after a 3-hour shutdown period.
+On February 17 2022, wwadmin, the administrative account of WildWorks in the Feral Discord server, announced they were shutting down the game.
+The game was to reopen on February 19 for 24 hours, but due to violation of Feral's Terms of Service, the reopening was pushed to March 26 and shortened to 3 hours.
+Feral formally ceased operations on March 26 after a 3-hour shutdown period.